podhmo/pyramid-swagger-router/README.rst

 Rational:

 - Reading generated code is more easier than reading meta-programming code
-- If you don't to stop the code generation, just stop it (stopping using code generation is more easier than stopping meta-programming)
+- If you want to stop the code generation, just stop it (stopping using code generation is more easier than stopping meta-programming)

 Onetime scaffold is simply bad
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^